arsm100/docker-atlassian-confluence-server/README.md

 _* Note: If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):8090` instead._

+## Memory / Heap Size

+If you need to override Confluence Server's default memory allocation, you can control the minimum heap (Xms) and maximum heap (Xmx) via the below environment variables.

+* `JVM_MINIMUM_MEMORY` (default: 1024m)

+   The minimum heap size of the JVM

+* `JVM_MAXIMUM_MEMORY` (default: 1024m)

+   The maximum heap size of the JVM

+## Reverse Proxy Settings

+If Confluence is run behind a reverse proxy server, then you need to specify extra options to make Confluence aware of the setup.
+They can be controlled via the below environment variables.

+* `CATALINA_CONNECTOR_PROXYNAME` (default: NONE)

+   The reverse proxy's fully qualified hostname.

+* `CATALINA_CONNECTOR_PROXYPORT` (default: NONE)

+   The reverse proxy's port number via which Confluence is accessed.

+* `CATALINA_CONNECTOR_SCHEME` (default: http)

+   The protocol via which Confluence is accessed.

+* `CATALINA_CONNECTOR_SECURE` (default: false)

+   Set 'true' if CATALINA_CONNECTOR_SCHEME is 'https'.

+## JVM configuration

+If you need to pass additional JVM arguments to Confluence such as specifying a custom trust store, you can add them via the below environment variable

+* `JVM_SUPPORT_RECOMMENDED_ARGS`

+   Additional JVM arguments for Confluence

+Example:

+    $> docker run -e JVM_SUPPORT_RECOMMENDED_ARGS=-Djavax.net.ssl.trustStore=/var/atlassian/application-data/confluence/cacerts -v confluenceVolume:/var/atlassian/application-data/confluence --name="confluence" -d -p 8090:8090 -p 8091:8091 atlassian/confluence-server

 # Upgrade

 To upgrade to a more recent version of Confluence Server you can simply stop the `Confluence`